Kratom: What You Need to Know

 What is Kratom?

-Kratom is a tropical tree (Mitragyna speciosa) found in Southeast Asia.
+Kratom is the common name for the leaf of a tropical tree called Mitragyna speciosa.
 Kratom products are sold in many forms, including natural leaf, brewed teas, powders, capsules, gummies, and shots.

 Natural kratom leaves and products with concentrated or synthetic 7-hydroxymitragynine (7-OH) are not the same.
-7-OH is a potent opioid product derived from the kratom plant.
-Both kratom and 7-OH can be dangerous.
-They may cause addiction, serious harm, overdose, and death.
+7-OH is a potent opioid derived from the kratom plant.
+One of the alkaloids found in the kratom plant is metabolized to 7-OH in the human body after ingestion.
+Both kratom and 7-OH may lead to addiction, serious harm, overdose, and/or death.

 Health Risks and Dangers

 Kratom and its active compounds interact with the body in ways similar to certain opioids.
-This means kratom can produce opioid-like effects and carries similar risks, including the potential for addiction, withdrawal, and overdose or death.
+This means kratom can produce opioid-like effects and carries similar risks, including the potential for addiction, withdrawal, overdose, and/or death.

 Kratom and 7-OH can cause serious side effects, including: